Top C's & Tiaras™

 Top C's & Tiaras 2 was a special for a peak-time slot on a Bank Holiday, designed as fast-moving, popular non-stop music.
 Recorded at Odyssey sound-studios, Kew Gardens, and other London locations [also currently missing in the British Film Archive].

-The Top C's & Tiaras Series were all recorded (by Barcud) at Wrotham Park for reasons of being able to do a weekly turnaround.
-All shows one hour transmission.
+The Top C's & Tiaras Series were all recorded (by Barcud) at a lavish Downton Abbey-like stately home Wrotham Park for reasons of being able to do a weekly turnaround.
+All shows one hour transmission starring American soprano Julia Migenes*.
 Burt Rhodes (music associate) and orchestra conducted by Harry Rabinowitz.
 The ensemble singers included Marilyn Hill Smith (soprano), Peter Morrison (baritone) and guest stars including Benjamin Luxon.
 Our tenors included Hugh Hetherington, Ramon Remedios, Neil Jenkins, David Fieldsend, and our mezzo sopranos included Jean Bailey, Della Jones, Eirian James, and Linda Ormiston.
-Host American soprano Julia Migenes.

 Each episode features different themes within operetta with new musical arrangements for each.
 The musical line-up being played by full orchestra, piano-only, and also an octet: